This time, the danger wasn't a country at risk of being "swamped by Asians" but the threat of Muslims taking over.

 Foreign investment and foreign ownership are great concerns.
 The government finally released its register of foreign ownership, which reveals that foreign interests owned 13.6 per cent of Australia's farmland.
 That is 52 million hectares.
 It includes 30 per cent of the Northern Territory's farmland and 22 per cent of Tasmania's.
 The register fails to show the quality of the foreign owned land.
 Is it the jewels in the nation's agricultural crown?

-The federal government’s farm register, compiled by the Australian Tax Office verifies Hanson's figures.
+The federal government’s farm register, verifies Hanson's figures.

 The United Kingdom tops the foreign investment list, followed by the United States, the Netherlands, Singapore, China, the Philippines, Switzerland, Jersey, Indonesia and Japan.